Xamla/xamla_egomo/egomo_node/README.md

 <a name="XamlaForceTorque"></a>
 ### Topic XamlaForceTorque ###

-Gives information about the force torque sensor using [WrenchStamped](http://docs.ros.org/jade/api/geometry_msgs/html/msg/WrenchStamped.html).
+Publishes sensor readings of the force torque sensor using [WrenchStamped](http://docs.ros.org/jade/api/geometry_msgs/html/msg/WrenchStamped.html).
 Subscribe by typing the following in your terminal:

     rostopic echo /XamlaEgomo/XamlaForceTorque